Autarkieguide

 In this case, 350 - 500 Wp the safe choice.

-Daily consumption Recommended solar power (with buffer)
+Daily consumption Recommended solar power output (with buffer)

 approx. 300 Wh 120 - 150 Wp